-Students applied far and wide and have been successful in taking places at prestigious universities around the world.
-This has been a year of excellent results which has ensured success for our students, particularly at a time when competition is strong: those going to universities in the US are the most successful group of applicants from St. Clare's in the last decade based on the average rank and acceptance rate of the institutions they are going to.
-83% of students applying to UK universities have been successful in achieving their 'first choice', which is higher than usual.
+Students have made applications far and wide and have been successful in taking places at prestigious universities around the world.
+This year's excellent results have ensured success for our students, particularly at a time when competition is strong.
+Many students have had offers from universities in different countries and been able to take up their first choice university.

-Students who left St. Clare's in 2011 will be in:
+Students who left St. Clare's in 2012 will be in:

-Destination Students UK universities (see below for details) 63 US universities and liberal arts colleges (see below) 7 European universities and colleges including Bocconi (Italy), Zeppelin (Germany), Maastricht (Netherlands), IE (Spain), Poznan (Poland) and Glion (Switzerland) 14 Asian university: in Japan 1 Australian university: Macquarie University 1 Art foundation: including Oxford Brookes, Parson's Paris 3 Gap year (most already placed in universities) 10 Employment 1 Undecided 3
+Destination Students

+UK universities (see page 7) 74

+US universities and liberal arts colleges (see page 7) 7

+European universities and colleges including Cologne and Hamburg (Germany),

+Maastricht and Utrecht (Netherlands), Ecole Hoteliere de Lausanne (Switzerland),

+Vesalius (Belgium) 16

+Australian university 2

+Gap year (most already placed in universities) 10

+Employment 1

-2011 worldwide destinations of IB leavers
+2012 worldwide destinations of IB leavers